FREQUENTLY ASKED QUESTIONS

 We expect that at least 10,000 African American men with prostate cancer will participate from across the United States.
 Active recruitment through the Cancer Registries will take place in the states of California, Texas, Louisiana, Florida, Georgia, and New Jersey, as well as from the Detroit metropolitan area.
 However, men from other states can volunteer to participate through our website (RESPONDstudy.org).

 Participation involves completing a survey.
 This survey includes questions about your family, health history, neighborhood, community, life experiences, prostate cancer treatment, health behaviors and lifestyle.
 Participation also may include providing a saliva sample, and allowing us to obtain a small piece of tissue from your prostate biopsy or prostate surgery that your doctor already collected as part of your treatment or care.

 There is no cost to you to participate in the study.

-The RESPOND (Research on Prostate Cancer in Men of African Ancestry: Defining the Roles of Genetics, Immunity and Stress) study is supported by the National Cancer Institute and the National Institute on Minority Health and Health Disparities of the National Institutes of Health, under grant number CA214253, awarded to the University of Southern California in Los Angeles.
-The content of this product is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
-Additional funding for RESPOND is provided by the Prostate Cancer Foundation.
+The RESPOND study is supported by the National Institutes of Health (NIH).
+The University of Southern California in Los Angeles was awarded a grant (# CA214253) from the NIH through the National Cancer Institute and the National Institute on Minority Health and Health Disparities of the National Institutes of Health.
+Additional funding for RESPOND is provided by the Prostate Cancer Foundation (PCF).
 NIH is providing 96% of the total funding ($25.5 million) and PCF is providing 4% of the funding ($1 million).

-The investigators include cancer researchers from 11 institutions in the United States.
-Meet the researchers here.
+The RESPOND investigators include prostate cancer researchers and physicians from 11 institutions in the United States.
+Meet the RESPOND researcher team here.